btozer/gmg/docs/_sources/gmg_documentation.rst

 --------

 GMG is an open-source Graphical User Interface (GUI) designed principally for modelling 2D potential field (gravity and magnetic) profiles.
-GMG is written in python 2.7 using wx.python for GUI implementation.
+GMG is written in python 2.7 and uses wxPython for GUI implementation.

 GMG makes use of several other open-source python packages to preform various tasks (see `References <references.html>`_ for a detailed listing).

-The project was instigated after failing to find an adequate open-source option (in which the source code can be viewed and modified by the user) for performing 2D geophysical modeling tasks.
+The project was instigated after failing to find an adequate open-source package (in which the source code can be viewed and modified by the user) for performing 2D geophysical modeling tasks.
 Inspiration came from fatiando a terra and GMT.

 It is anticipated that GMG will also be useful for teaching purposes.

-**NB: GMG is in development.
+**NB: GMG is currently in development.
 Some documentation is incomplete and some features may not work as expected.**

 Key features
 ------------